Croydon/flask-xml-rpc-reloaded/docs/source/index.rst

 Install
 =======
-If you're using easy_install, then run this command to install Flask-XML-RPC:
+If you're using easy_install, then run this command to install Flask-XML-RPC-Re:

 .. sourcecode:: console

-   $ easy_install Flask-XML-RPC
+   $ easy_install Flask-XML-RPC-Re

 Or, if you're using `pip`_ (which is recommended, since it's awesome):

 .. sourcecode:: console

-   $ pip install Flask-XML-RPC
+   $ pip install Flask-XML-RPC-Re

 .. _pip: http://pip.openplans.org/